 TOUR TIPS: We recommend comfortable shoes.
 The lower La Chute River tour route follows a fairly level path over a number of different terrain surfaces including soft grass, cement sidewalk, asphalt path, loose gravel, and stone.
 The Upper La Chute River tour follows a level and down hill path also over different terrain surfaces.
 We also suggest you bring water as summer in the Adirondacks can sometimes demand it.

 UPDATE!
 Tour dates will be added as we assign slots.
 We will address foul weather impact as it gets closer to the tour date.
 Space is limited for all tours so contact the Museum now.
 Call Laura Wright @ 240-353-2961 or email us at email@example.com and provide your phone number for confirmation of reservation.
 If needed and if we can accommodate, additional dates are possible.
 Tour dates will be listed below and on social media as they are added to the schedule.
-More tours may be added and adjusted as needed.
+More tours may be added and adjusted as needed or requested.

 Industry Walking Tour - Lower La Chute River